 Working completely separate, a scientist named Theodore Sullivan created a similar formula a short time later.
 It too had the limited time factor, but a much higher success rate and an incredibly high fatality rate.
 This did not stop him from flooding it into the Denver streets as the drug known as The Juice in an attempt to eliminate street crime and drug usage throughout the city.
 Two super criminals received the drug and their extant parahuman abilities allowed them to survive and have become permenantly enhanced.
-Another person was drugged with Juice and survived to become a hero.
-Two others survived the dosage, but did not retain the powers.
+Five others (that are known) were drugged with Juice and survived, though two of them did not retain the powers.

 Dr. Theodore Sullivan |

 Just a few years ago, one of the Russian scientists who helped in the reproduction of the Soviet version passed his knowledge on to his chemist grandson, warning him of the addictive nature of the drug.
 The problem with relying on an old man's memory and a long-expired sample is that both are faulty, so when the grandson got to America and hooked up with the Russian Mafiya, the product he was able to produce was different.
 While it made the user tougher and stronger than expected, it also had a high mortality rate (probably due to some of the drugs used as replacements).
 Rather than using it on their own men, the Mafiya redistributed it to other gangs and street vendors, nicknamed "OJ" due to similarity to The Juice, to allow the competition to kill themselves off for momentary power.

 At some point, a Mexican drug cartel obtained samples of The Juice.
 They tried to force a brilliant biochemist, Desi Delezon, to try to re-engineer the drug to eliminate the harmful and lethal side effects.
 He was close to succeeding when he was rescued by a new Mexican parahuman called Capitán Neutron, and the notes for the RCS3FC drug were destroyed.